 The modern business environment is very different to the one we knew just twenty-five years ago, both in how business is approached and how the day-to-day operation of a small business, an office or a department is managed.
 Technology has changed many roles, where a secretary was once responsible for typing up correspondence and scheduling meetings, today, junior managers are more often than not expected to write their own emails, and certainly organizing a meeting for themselves would be part of their responsibilities.

-Some may see this as a reduction in the value of the management role, but in truth in the modern, fast paced world of business, scheduling meetings is hugely important and is in fact a significant responsibility.
+Some may see this as a reduction in the value of the management role, but in truth in the modern, fast-paced world of business, scheduling meeting is hugely important and is, in fact, a significant responsibility.
 With ever more work being packed into the day, more pressure and more expectation in terms of results, creating a meeting schedule is a difficult process, and it can become a stumbling block for anyone.
 However, there are ways to approach scheduling a meeting that can make things much easier for both the organizer and the attendees.